Skip to content

 What's happening under the hood

 Solves the compound-growth equation for the annual rate: rate = (target/current)^(1/years) - 1.
 Assumes a single lump sum with no additional contributions, annual compounding, and no withdrawals or taxes.
-For goals with ongoing contributions, use the savings-goal tool instead.
-The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+For goals with ongoing contributions, the savings-goal tool is designed for that scenario.
+The formula appears in full below.
+If the number appears inconsistent, retrace the calculation by hand — the working is shown to permit verification.

 Using this well